-The total Stanwell rebate for the year ended December 31, 2023, was \$136.5 million and has been included in the Consolidated Statements of Operations and Comprehensive Income included elsewhere in this Annual Report on Form 10-K.
+The total Stanwell rebate for the year ended December 31, 2024, was \$116.9 million and has been included in the Consolidated Statements of Operations and Comprehensive Income included elsewhere in this Annual Report on Form 10-K.

 The Supply Deed grants us the right to mine the coal reserves in the Stanwell Reserved Area, or the SRA.
-In exchange, we agreed to certain amendments to the CSA and to enter into a New Coal Supply Agreement, or the NCSA, upon the expiration of the CSA (which is expected to occur in 2027).
-On July 12, 2019, we entered into the NCSA with Stanwell.
+In exchange, we have entered into the NCSA with Stanwell, that will commence upon the expiration of the ACSA (which is expected to occur in early 2027 based on estimated volume remaining to be delivered).
 The key terms under the NCSA are described below:

-- Coronado's supply obligation under the NCSA will commence on the earliest of: - The day after the final delivery date under the CSA; - the date of termination of the CSA, if it does so prior to final delivery date; or - January 1, 2029. - The term of the NCSA is expected to be 10 years, and Coronado's thermal coal supply obligation to Stanwell will reduce to 2 million 'Tonnes Equivalent' per annum (based on a nominal gross calorific value of 25.6GJ) at a fixed contract price that varies in accordance with agreed formulae, inclusive of all statutory charges and royalties in respect of coal sold and delivered under the NCSA.
-The supply term, the contract tonnage and the contract price under the NCSA are subject to adjustment in accordance with a financial model agreed between Stanwell and us. - The export rebates which were payable under the CSA are not payable during the term of NCSA.
+- Coronado's supply obligation under the NCSA will commence on the earliest of: - The day after the final delivery date under the ACSA; - the date of termination of the ACSA, if it does so prior to final delivery date; or - January 1, 2029. - The term of the NCSA is expected to be 10 years, and Coronado's thermal coal supply obligation to Stanwell will reduce to 2 million 'Tonnes Equivalent' per annum (based on a nominal gross calorific value of 25.6GJ) at a fixed contract price that varies in accordance with agreed formulae, inclusive of all statutory charges and royalties in respect of coal sold and delivered under the NCSA.
+The supply term, the contract tonnage and the contract price under the NCSA are subject to adjustment in accordance with a financial model agreed between Stanwell and us. - Coronado is not required under the NCSA to pay to Stanwell any export rebates payable under the ACSA.

-In summary, we have agreed that the total value of the discount received by Stanwell on coal supplied to it under the NCSA should (by the expiration date of the NCSA) be equal to the net present value of \$155.2 million (A\$210.0 million) as at the date of the Supply Deed, using a contractual pre-tax discount rate of 13% per annum.
-The net present value of the deferred consideration was \$277.4 million as of December 31, 2023.
+In summary, we have agreed that the total value of the discount received by Stanwell on coal supplied to it under the NCSA should (by the expiration of the NCSA) be equal to the net present value of \$155.2 million (A\$210.0 million) as at the date of the Supply Deed, using a contractual pre-tax discount rate of 13% per annum.
+The net present value of the deferred consideration was \$285.1 million as of December 31, 2024.
+See Item 8.
+"Financial Statements and Supplementary Data-Deferred Consideration Liability."

-On January 18, 2021, the Option Coal Supply Agreement, or the OCSA, contemplated by clause 5 of the NCSA was entered into, in respect of the supply of certain additional coal to Stanwell during the term of the NCSA.
+As part of the NCSA, Coronado and Stanwell entered into an Option Coal Supply Agreement, or the OCSA in respect of the supply of certain additional coal to Stanwell during the term of the NCSA.
 Thermal coal supplied to Stanwell under the OCSA will be at the higher of cost or market value at the time of sale.